brain-score/language/brainscore_language/models/readme.md

-## How-to work with `HuggingfaceSubject`:
+### How-to work with `HuggingfaceSubject`:
 `HuggingfaceSubject` is a sub-class of the abstract class `ArtificialSubject` and allows experimenters to replicate human natural language experiments on models from the Hugging Face library of models.

-For examples of usage of these models, refer to the unit tests in `tests/test_models/test_huggingface.py`.

-### Brief summary:
 First, the model is set-up as a `HuggingfaceSubject` instance.

     model = HuggingfaceSubject(model_id='distilgpt2',